 Easy Homemade Cellulite Treatments

-Don’t resign yourself to living with cellulite, because you can get rid of it.
+You may be able to improve the appearance of your cellulite.
 And you don’t have to spend absurd amounts of money on expensive products that will empty your wallet.
-No, that’s completely unnecessary, because there are lots of natural cellulite treatments that will help reduce its appearance.
+No, that’s completely unnecessary because there are lots of natural cellulite treatments out there.

-Frequent exfoliation of the areas where you have cellulite helps loosen the fat that has accumulated beneath your skin and also frees up any toxins in the region.
-This helps them become absorbed by the bloodstream, and then the body is able to remove them.
+Frequent exfoliation of the areas where you have cellulite may help you.
+Some say it helps keep these toxins form being absorbed by the bloodstream.
+The body is then able to remove them.

-So the message here is: any home treatment for cellulite must always be accompanied by an exfoliating massage.
+So the message is clear.
+Any home treatment for cellulite must always be accompanied by an exfoliating massage.

-First step: exfoliationThis is simple.
+First step for cellulite treatments: exfoliationThis is simple.
 All you need is a little olive or sunflower oil to rub onto the areas affected by cellulite.
-Leave it on for 15 minutes and then take a shower, using the hottest water you can stand (unless you have spider or varicose veins, in which case you should only use warm water).
+Leave it on for 15 minutes and then take a shower, using hot water (unless you have spider or varicose veins, in which case you should only use warm water).
 Scrub the area well using mild soap and a loofa or natural bristle brush.